nikuehn/MixedModels_Biases/docs/index.md

 Now we perform the linear mixed effects regression using `lmer`.
 We use maximum likelihood instead of restricted maximum likelihood in this case to show the equivalence of the calculations of standard deviations.
 In the paper, we also use Stan to estimate the random effects and standard deviations, but we omit this here to save time and space.
-As we have seen for the Italian data, we get very similar results sing `lmer` and Stan, ad this is also reflected by the results shown in the paper.
+As we have seen for the Italian data, we get very similar results using `lmer` and Stan, and this is also reflected by the results shown in the paper.
 Frequentist methods are still overwhelmingly used in GMM development, so it makes sense to focus on them here.